 Can I get HughesNet or Viasat for my RV?

-Though you may be able to use a HughesNet or Viasat satellite for your RV if you’re staying in one place for longer than a few days, it isn’t a great solution in general.
-Since they aren’t designed for travel, if you use a HughesNet or Vista, you’ll need to disassemble and reassemble it every time you relocate.
+Though you may be able to use a HughesNet or Viasat satellite for your RV if you’re staying in one place for an extended time, it isn’t a great solution in general.
+Since they aren’t designed for travel, if you use a HughesNet or Viasat, you’ll need to disassemble and reassemble it every time you relocate.